KakaoCup/Kakao/kakao-ext-clicks/README.md

 }
 ```

-To make a precise change you can implement your own function and execute your test code wrapped in it:
+To make a precise change for single click you can implement your own function and execute your test code wrapped in it:

 ```kotlin
 fun withCustomClicks(block: () -> Unit) {